 A process means a business process on different levels of abstraction.

-Below in Figure 2, you can see an example of the sub-capability of a data management framework from the ‘Orange’ model13 with a detailed description of each of four dimensions.
+Below in Figure 2, you can see an example of the sub-capability of a data management framework from the ‘Orange’ model13 with a detailed description of each of the four dimensions.

 Figure 2.
 Four dimensions of data management framework capability

 Now you can map your company’s data management model’s processes, roles, deliverables, and tools to the standard one.